Project

 Add a `initialize(public @a, private @b)` shortcut syntax for defining public/private accessors for instance vars as part of constructor

-Added by TylerRick (Tyler Rick) almost 3 years ago.
-Updated over 1 year ago.
+Added by TylerRick (Tyler Rick) over 3 years ago.
+Updated about 2 years ago.

 Status: